nealwc/team-overview-generator/README.md

 Jest tests for the classes are found in the test folder.
 Tests can be run in the terminal with `npm run test`

+## Demonstration

+A video of the demonstration is included in the resources folder and can also be found [here](https://drive.google.com/drive/folders/1XZqrdykONBo_f2cL7_fMUSLpXrOTiUjp?usp=sharing).